dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 Using the [[EnableCors]](#attr) attribute with a named policy provides the finest control in limiting endpoints that support CORS.

 > [!WARNING]
-> <xref:Owin.CorsExtensions.UseCors%2A> must be called before <xref:Microsoft.AspNetCore.Builder.ResponseCachingExtensions.UseResponseCaching%2A> when using `UseResponseCaching`.
+> <xref:Owin.CorsExtensions.UseCors%2A> must be called in the correct order.
+For more information, see [Middleware order](xref:/aspnet/core/fundamentals/middleware#middleware-order).
+For example, `UseCors` must be called before <xref:Microsoft.AspNetCore.Builder.ResponseCachingExtensions.UseResponseCaching%2A> when using `UseResponseCaching`.

 Each approach is detailed in the following sections.